shashimalcse/oauth-ai-agents/draft-oauth-ai-agents.md

 1. Validate the request parameters according to the OAuth 2.0 Token Endpoint (Section 4.1.3 of {{RFC6749}}).

+2. The Authorization Server MUST verify that the agent token is valid, not expired.

 2. Verify that the authenticated agent identity (obtained from the Agent Token's sub claim) matches the requested_agent value that the user consented to during the initial Authorization Request and which is associated with the code.
-This step links the agent's authentication to the user's consent for that specific agent.

 If all validations pass, the Authorization Server issues a Delegated Access Token.
 If any validation fails, the Authorization Server returns an Error Response.